5 Critical Questions to Choose the Right Type of Shower Base

 Critical question #3 to choose the right shower base – Do you need a custom size?

 In remodeling you’ve got to work with the “cards” (or shower shape or size in this case) you’ve been dealt.
 You may go to your local big box store and see the $250 shower pans and think – cool, we can afford this project.
-Then you go home and figure out you don’t have a standard 60 x 32, 48 x 36 or 36 x 36 shower pan.
+Then you go home and figure out you don’t have a standard 60 x 32, 48 x 36 or 60 x 36 shower pan where you’re entering on the 60″ or 48″ side.
 Now what?

-If you want a custom pan throw out standard fiberglass and acrylic pans as an option.
+If you need a custom pan (and standard sizes just won’t work) throw out standard fiberglass and acrylic pans as an option.
 Your choices come down to cultured marble, solid surface pans, one level wet room systems and custom tile pans.
 It’s nice to know you can still get an easy to install pan – even if you want to DIY and you need a custom size.
 What you’ll need before ordering a premade pan (like the cultured marble or solid surface option) is your stud to stud measurements.
 If you have a funky shape (perhaps a weird angled wall in the back or you need an offset shower pan because you have a stud wall in the front) – don’t fret – these style bases can made to size for you.

 With a custom size, you can also opt for a site built tile shower or get a premade ready for tile shower pan.
 The premade ready for tile pans simplify the installation, are factory made and guaranteed not to leak (that’s huge).
 Check out the shots of one tile ready shower floor pan during (and after) the installation below.